 New global synthesis Report on climate finance 2020

-Climate Chance releases the 3rd Edition of its Global Climate Finance Synthesis Report during the Paris for Tomorrow week (23rd to 30th October), organised by Finance For Tomorrow around the Climate Finance Day.
+Climate Chance released the 3rd Edition of its Global Climate Finance Synthesis Report during the Paris for Tomorrow week (23rd to 30th October), organised by Finance For Tomorrow around the Climate Finance Day.

-On November 17th, Climate Chance organizes a restitution workshop on key trends in climate finance with Finance For Tomorrow and I Care & Consult.
+On November 17th, Climate Chance organized a restitution workshop on key trends in climate finance with Finance For Tomorrow and I Care & Consult.

-For the publication of the new Global Synthesis Report on Climate Finance, Climate Chance is organizing an informative workshop on the main trends and key figures of climate finance 2020, with its partner Finance For Tomorrow and the contribution of I Care & Consult.
-Our speakers will also discuss the impacts of Covid-19 on the climate strategies of the financial actors :
+For the publication of the new Global Synthesis Report on Climate Finance, Climate Chance organised an informative workshop on the main trends and key figures of climate finance 2020, with its partner Finance For Tomorrow and the contribution of I Care & Consult.
+Our speakers discussed the impacts of Covid-19 on the climate strategies of the financial actors :

 Amaury Parelle, Coordinator of the Observatoire Climate Chance – Anne-Claire Roux, Managing Director Finance For Tomorrow – Maria Scolan, Advisor to the President I4CE – Emilie Marbot, Senior Consultant Finance & Environment I Care & Consult

-On October 28th, Climate Chance releases its new Global Synthesis report on Climate Finance in partnership with Finance for Tomorrow
+On October 28th, Climate Chance released its new Global Synthesis report on Climate Finance in partnership with Finance for Tomorrow

 Produced in partnership with Finance for Tomorrow, like its two previous editions, this report is an analysis and a follow-up of climate action led by financial actors: banks, insurers and investors.
 It also presents the market dynamics with the evolution and offer of green financial products.